 Adventure seekers, this place is cool.
-Like Lafayette, it’s a swim area.
-But, the big feature here are the underwater caves.
+Like Lafayette, it’s a swimming area.
+But, the big feature here is the underwater caves.

 If you are into spelunking and/or are scuba certified, you are going to FREAK OUT – 33,000 feet (6.25 miles) of underwater caves!